 Over the years, the institution has established itself as an ideal centre of Hotel Management education.

-BHARATI VIDYAPEETH (DEEMED TO BE UNIVERSITY)

-Faculty of Management Studies Bachelor in Science (Hospitality & Hotel Administration) Revised Course Structure to be implemented from 2018-2019 a) Nameof the Programme: Bachelor in Science (Hospitality b) Nature and Duration of Programme: Full Time under Graduate Programme of 03 Years
+BHARATI VIDYAPEETH (DEEMED TO BE UNIVERSITY) Faculty of Management Studies Bachelor in Science (Hospitality& HotelAdministration) Revised Course Structure to be implementedfrom2018-2019

 I. Title: